Zey120/Zey120/README.md

 - 👋 Hi, I’m @Zey120
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Python 🐍 Development
-- 🌱 I’m currently learning C++
 - 📫 How to reach me Vét'#4722 on Discord
 <!---
 Zey120/Zey120 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.